-Within the same calendar year, whole-season and cohort-based seedling densities were lower in the warm-season crops than in the cool-season crops (Tables 2 and ??).
+Within the same calendar year, cumulative whole-season and cohort-based seedling densities were lower in the warm-season crops than in the cool-season crops (Tables 2 and ??).
 Seedling emergence was delayed in the cool-season crops as compared to that in the warm-season crops (Tables 2 and 3).
-Waterhemp emergence was delayed by two weeks to a month in alfalfa crop environment as compared to corn and soybean environments.
-Waterhemp emergence was nine to sixteen days earlier in oat than that in alfalfa.
+Waterhemp emergence was delayed by two weeks to a month in the alfalfa crop environment as compared to corn and soybean environments.
+Waterhemp emergence was nine to sixteen days earlier in oat than in alfalfa.